-After each regular meeting of the Board and of its committees, a meeting of the directors is held, at which members of management are not in attendance, which encourages free and open discussions among the directors.
+After each regular meeting of the Board and of its committees and, if necessary, after special meetings, a meeting of the directors is held, at which members of management are not in attendance, which encourages free and open discussions among the directors.
 This meeting is followed by a meeting of the independent directors.
-The Vice Chair of the Board and Lead Director chairs in camera sessions.
+The Chair of the Board chairs in camera sessions.